xaur/decred-news/guidelines.md

 > Thing X is released, credits to @alex, @maria and @sam

-Speaking of the Credits sections at the end of the issue, make sure to note everyone who contributed.
+Speaking of the Credits sections at the end of the DJ issue, make sure to add everyone who contributed.

 ### Quotes